Jamie (singer)

-Park Ji-min (Korean: 박지민; born July 5, 1997), professionally known as Jamie or Jamie Park, and formerly Jimin Park, is a South Korean singer, songwriter, and television host.
+Park Ji-min (Korean: 박지민; born July 5, 1997), known professionally as Jamie or Jamie Park, and formerly Jimin Park, is a South Korean singer, songwriter, and television host.
 She is best known as the winner of the first season of K-pop Star and as a former member of the vocal duo 15& and the project group M.O.L.A.
 She was formerly a co-host of the variety show After School Club from 2014 to 2022.

 Early life and education

-Park Ji-min was born on July 5, 1997 in Daejeon.
+Park Ji-min was born on July 5, 1997, in Daejeon.
 She lived in Thailand for eight years and went to Garden International School Bangkok where she was given the English name Jamie.
 Her family currently lives in Seoul.
-Park speaks Korean (her native language), fluent English, and basic Thai.
+Jamie speaks Korean (her native language), fluent English, and basic Thai.
 She has graduated at the Hanlim School of Performing Arts alongside group member Baek Yerin, as well as label mate Yugyeom of Got7 in 2016.

 Career

 K-pop Star and 15&

-In 2011, Park participated in the first season of competition television show K-pop Star.
-Park later finished in first place in the competition and had the opportunity to sign with YG, SM or JYPE.
-On May 21, 2012, Park officially chose to sign with JYP Entertainment.
+In 2011, Jamie participated in the first season of competition television show K-pop Star.
+Jamie later finished in first place in the competition and had the opportunity to sign with YG, SM or JYPE.
+On May 21, 2012, Jamie officially chose to sign with JYP Entertainment.
 Park also received a brand new Hyundai i40 and 300 million won (~$257,400 USD), was cast in a drama, and was also given an opportunity to sign a contract as a CF model.

-On September 19, 2012, it was announced that Park would debuting with a duo along with Baek Yerin.
-Park officially debuted with duo 15& with released digital single "I Dream" on October 5, 2012 and making official debut stage on the music program Inkigayo on October 7.
-15& eventually went on hiatus after February 2015 and de facto disbanded following Park's departure from JYP Entertainment.
+On September 19, 2012, it was announced that Jamie would debuting with a duo along with Baek Yerin.
+Jamie officially debuted with duo 15& with released digital single "I Dream" on October 5, 2012 and making official debut stage on the music program Inkigayo on October 7.
+15& eventually went on hiatus after February 2015 and de facto disbanded following Jamie's departure from JYP Entertainment.